Case File #MUS-2025-447: The $180,000 Mistake That Almost Happened

 And counterfeiters keep getting better.
 They’re not just copying designs anymore—they’re replicating the actual materials and production methods.
 I’ve seen fakes that use legitimate historical fibers and dyes.
 The only way to catch them is through comprehensive testing using multiple techniques.
 One test isn’t enough anymore.

-AI is starting to make my job easier, though I was skeptical at first.
-Machine learning algorithms can now analyze spectroscopic data and spot patterns I’d miss.
-I’ve got software that compares dye signatures against our reference database and flags matches in seconds.
-Used to take me hours to do that by hand.
+AI is starting to make my job easier, though I was deeply skeptical at first.
+Machine learning algorithms can now analyze spectroscopic data and spot patterns I’d miss even after staring at graphs for hours.
+I’ve got software that compares dye signatures against our reference database of 50,000+ samples and flags matches in seconds.
+Five years ago, that comparison work took me an entire afternoon.

 Portable equipment is another game-changer.
 I’ve got a handheld FTIR spectrometer now that I can take on-site.
 Museums love this—I can do preliminary authentication without having to transport fragile textiles to my lab.
 The device isn’t as powerful as my bench instruments, but it’s good enough for initial screening.